readytensor/rt-agentic-ai-cert-week2/lessons/lesson-wk2-l0/wk2-l0-free-apis-local-llms.md

  > **Memory required (in GB)** =
  > `Model size in billions × 4`

- 💡 Here, “model size” refers to the **number of parameters** (also called weights or hyperparameters), typically expressed in billions (e.g., 7B, 13B, 70B).
+ 💡 Here, “model size” refers to the **number of parameters** (also called weights), typically expressed in billions (e.g., 7B, 13B, 70B).

  So for example: